 Our People & Leadership

 We work literally around the globe.
-Along with our Headquarters in Washington, D.C., we have 56 field offices located in major cities throughout the U.S., approximately 380 smaller offices called resident agencies in cities and towns across the nation, and more than 60 international offices called “legal attachés” in U.S. embassies worldwide.
+Along with our Headquarters in Washington, D.C., we have 56 field offices located in major cities throughout the U.S., more than 350 satellite offices called resident agencies in cities and towns across the nation, and more than 60 international offices called legal attachés in U.S. embassies worldwide.

-In fiscal year 2014, our total direct-funded budget is approximately $8.3 billion, including increases to enhance our cyber, counter-IED (improvised explosive device), firearms background check, and other programs.
+In fiscal year 2016, our total direct-funded budget is approximately $8.7 billion, including increases to enhance our cyber investigative capabilities and leverage Intelligence Community Information Technology Enterprise components and services within the Bureau.

 “Fidelity, Bravery, and Integrity.”
 Learn about the origins of this motto.